ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 When a server is listening for a specific URL and HTTP method, we call that a route.
 </p>

 Luckily with Express, creating a GET route can easily be created by calling the "get" function on our "app" variable.
-The first argument to the "get" function is the path our route is listening for and the second is a function that get's executed when a request matches this route.
+The first argument to the "get" function is the path our route is listening for and the second is a function that gets executed when a request matches this route.
 Let's define a GET request to the homepage ("/").

 ##### index.js
 ```javascript